About the Job

 • Proactive orientation to problem-solving and high standards of performance

 • Team-oriented, professional, resourceful, flexible and highly responsible

 • Fluent in Microsoft Office Suite and experience in Salesforce or similar CRM tool a plus

 • Personable, engaging presence, with diplomacy, tact and good humor

 Email cover letter and CV to Human Resources at firstname.lastname@example.org.
 State “Development Associate_ First Name Last Name” in the subject line of your email.
 Please indicate where you saw the job posting in your cover letter.
-We are keen to fill this role and will review applications on a rolling basis, so we strongly encourage early applications.
-Selected candidates will be contacted for interviews.
+Please note this role is currently collecting resumes for our candidate pool.

 No phone calls please.
 Only qualified candidates will be contacted.
 The GIIN is an Equal Opportunity Employer.

 The Global Impact Investing Network (GIIN) is a not-for-profit organization dedicated to increasing the scale and effectiveness of impact investing around the world.